Renbin22c/Book-App/README.md

 ## Offline Access
 While the app is optimized for online use, a reliable internet connection is crucial.
 Users will be prompted to reconnect to the network to ensure uninterrupted access to the application's wealth of features.

-Explore the world of literature with our professional-grade book management app – where convenience, organization, and a delightful reading experience converge.
+Explore the world of literature with the professional-grade book management app – where convenience, organization, and a delightful reading experience converge.